 Full-Time Post-MSW Fellowship

 The University Center for the Child and Family (UCCF) at the University of Michigan is excited to offer one full-time, post-MSW graduate fellowship.
-This is an advanced clinical training program that begins Feb.
-3, 2020 and ends Jan.
-29, 2021 with an opportunity to extend for a second year.
+This is an advanced clinical training program that starts on February 1, 2020.
+The position is for one year with the opportunity to extend for a second year.

 The mission of this post-MSW graduate training program is to advance practice competency, professionalism, and leadership in the field of clinical social work and is designed for the pre-licensed clinical social worker.

 Primary supervision will be provided by licensed clinical social workers with additional supervision opportunities with licensed psychologists.
 The fellow will have ample opportunities to supervise social work students and engage in clinical teaching as a part of his or her training plan.
 A stipend of $29,000 will be provided.
 Comprehensive health care through the University is available.
 Housing and transportation are not provided.

 For more information about the Fellowship, please email email@example.com